-You can even explore what lies beneath the surface with a spot of diving, or how about hiring a rod, putting your feet up, and enjoying a laid-back afternoon of fishing?
+You can even explore what lies beneath the surface with a spot of diving.
+Or how about hiring a rod, putting your feet up, and enjoying a laid-back afternoon of fishing?

-Savour the flavours of Lindau, Bodensee and surrounds
+Savour the Flavours of Lindau Bodensee and Surrounds

 Foodies will be in their element in Lindau.
-The town offers an eclectic mix of culinary delights influenced by Switzerland and Austria as well as the German regions of Bavaria and Swabia.
+The town offers an eclectic mix of culinary delights influenced by Switzerland and Austria, as well as the German regions of Bavaria and Swabia.

 Expect regional specialties that will make your mouth water, such as fresh whitefish and spätzle noodles.

-If you have got room, you must try a local dessert – we highly recommend the Apfelstrudel, a traditional pastry packed with apples and cinnamon.
+Be sure to save room to try a local dessert – we highly recommend the Apfelstrudel, a traditional pastry packed with apples and cinnamon.